 Mechanical exfoliation uses motorized devices such as brushes or topical exfoliants such as scrubs to physically remove the dead skin cells.

-Here are two easy-to-make homemade scrubs that can help remove blackheads from your skin:
+Here is an easy-to-make homemade scrub that can help remove blackheads:

 - Take 1 teaspoon each of honey, oatmeal, and tomato juice in a bowl and mix them to make a paste.

 - Use gentle circular motions of the hand to scrub your skin in an upward direction, with a special focus on the blackhead-prone areas.